dgraph-io/dgraph/wiki/content/graphql/subscriptions/index.md

    }
 # Dgraph.Authorization {"VerificationKey":"secret","Header":"Authorization","Namespace":"https://dgraph.io","Algo":"HS256"}
 ```
-Subscription needs jwt in which $USER , expiry and other variables are declared.
-Below example shows generating Jwt and then using it with subscriptions.
+Subscription needs JWT in which $USER , expiry, and other variables are declared.
+The below example shows generating JWT and then using it with subscriptions.

 ![Subscription+Auth](/images/graphql/Auth+Subscription.gif "Subscription with Auth Example")

-Generally jwt is passed in header from graphql client as key value pair, where key is Header given in schema and value is jwt.
+Generally, JWT is passed in a header from graphql client as key-value pair, where the key is Header given in schema and the value is JWT.
-For example in our case,key is Authorization and value is jwt.
+For example in our case, the key is Authorization and the value is JWT.

-From apollo client this key-value pair is passed in connectionParams as follows.
+From apollo client, this key-value pair is passed in connectionParams as follows.
 ```javascript
 const wsLink = new WebSocketLink({
   uri: `wss://${ENDPOINT}`,